TaitoUnited/wordpress-template/README.md

 #### Creating a new server environment

-* *Only for production: Configure DNS record.*
+* *Mandatory only for production: Configure DNS record.*
-* *Only for production: Configure app url in `taito-config.sh`*
+* *Mandatory only for production: Configure app url in `taito-config.sh`*
 * Run `taito env apply:ENV` to create an environment.
+The following server environment are recommended: `stag`, `prod`.
 * At some point you will be asked to create basic auth credentials.
 The basic auth credentials are used only for hiding non-production environments, but since WordPress has security issues, it's best to use a strong autogenerated password for each environment.
 You can always show the password with `taito info:ENV` and share it with `taito passwd share`.
 * Deploy wordpress to the newly created environment by pushing/merging some changes to the environment branch in question.
 * Generate a new password for the admin user by using the WordPress admin GUI (`taito open admin:ENV`).
 The initial admin password is: `admin-pass-change-it-7983p4nWgRE2p4No2d9`.
 If the admin account is shared, save the new password to a secure shared location.
 And never use the same admin password for every environment, as dev database is committed to git.

 #### Configuring file persistence (for media, etc)

 * Persistent volume claim (PVC) is disabled by default.
 This means that all data must be saved either to database or storage bucket.
 Try to use wordpress plugins that do not save any permanent data to local disk.
 If this is not possible, you can enable PVC in `taito-config.sh` with the `wordpress_persistence_enabled` setting.
-With the setting enabled, the data from `wordpress/data` folder will be copied automatically to the permanent volume by the `wordpress/template-copy.sh` script.
 * If it seems that media files are only files that need to be stored permanently on disk, it is recommended to use storage bucket instead of persistent volume claim.
 You can store media files to a storage bucket with one of the following wp-plugins.
 Note that bucket and service account are created automatically by Terraform if terraform plugin is enabled in `taito-config.sh`.
 You can open the bucket with `taito open storage:ENV` and the service account details with `taito open services:ENV`.
   * [wp-stateless](https://wordpress.org/plugins/wp-stateless/) for Google Cloud.
 Settings: mode=`Stateless`, bucket=`wordpress-template-ENV`, bucket folder=`/media`, create a JSON key for `wordpress-template-ENV` service account from gcloud console (`taito open project:ENV` -> APIs & Services -> Credentials -> Create service account key).
   * [https://github.com/humanmade/S3-Uploads](S3-Uploads) for AWS.
 * Remember to delete the service account keys that you created in the previous step from your local disk.

-TODO backup persistent volume (e.g. disk snapshots)

 #### Kubernetes